 This Statement also requires classification of the Organization's net assets and its revenues, expenses, gains, and losses based on the existence or absences of donor-imposed restrictions.
-It requires that the amounts for each of three classes of net assets - (1) permanently restricted, which are composed of contributions restricted by the donor as to time, usage and access for the life of the asset, (2) temporarily restricted, which are composed of assets restricted by the donor as to time, usage and access for donor-specific purposes, and until certain conditions are satisfied, (3) unrestricted, which are donations not restricted by the donor as to time, access or usage - be displayed in a statement of financial position and that the amount of change in each of those classes of net assets be displayed in a statement of activities.
+It requires that the amounts for each of three classes of net assets -(1) permanently restricted, which are composed of contributions restricted by the donor as to time, usage and access for the life of the asset, (2) temporarily restricted, which are composed of assets restricted by the donor as to time, usage and access for the life of the asset, (2) temporarily restricted, which are composed of assets restricted by the donor as to time, usage and access for donor-specific purposes, and until certain conditions are satisfied, (3) unrestricted, which are donations not restricted by the donor as to time, access or usage - be displayed in a statement of financial position and that the amount of change in each of those classes of net assets be displayed in a statement of activities.